The worst day for Nvidia's stock since last spring drags Wall Street lower

-NEW YORK (AP) — The worst day for Nvidia's stock since last spring is dragging the U.S. market lower on Thursday, even though most stocks are rising.
+NEW YORK (AP) — The worst day for Nvidia’s stock since last spring dragged the U.S. market lower on Thursday, even though most stocks on Wall Street rose.

-The S&P 500 slipped 0.5% following swivels earlier in the week driven by hopes and worries created by the artificial-intelligence revolution.
-The Dow Jones Industrial Average was up 62 points, or 0.1%, with a little less than an hour remaining in trading, and the Nasdaq composite was 1.2% lower.
+The S&P 500 slipped 0.5% following sharp swings earlier in the week driven by hopes and worries created by the artificial-intelligence revolution.
+The Dow Jones Industrial Average added 17 points, or less than 0.1%, and the Nasdaq composite sank 1.2%.

 Nvidia, whose chips are helping to power the AI boom, reported another stellar quarter of profit growth that breezed past analysts’ expectations.
 It also gave a forecast for revenue in the current quarter that once again topped Wall Street’s estimates.

-But such blowout performances have become so typical for Nvidia that they're losing their oomph.
-Its stock sank 5.3% and was heading toward its worst loss since April.
+But such blowout performances have become so typical for Nvidia that they’re losing their oomph.
+Its stock sank 5.5% for worst loss since April.

 “Our customers are racing to invest in AI compute — the factories powering the AI industrial revolution and their future growth,” Nvidia CEO Jensen Huang said.